marcosfrenkel/pqn-stack/docs/images/build_your_own_pqn.md

 3. Launch and maintain the public quantum network.
 Prepare a launch event and ongoing outreach activities for the public.
 Please consider sharing your updates, modifications, and outreach materials with the overall PQN effort -- we aim to build a friendly, open-source community!

 ## Bill of Materials
-Below are estimates; we are constantly working to reduce the cost of components.
+Below are estimates; we are constantly working to reduce the cost of components, such as by creating new entanglement source designs and 3D-printing components.
 | Components | Price |
 |------------|------------|
 | General Supplies | $256 |